fungenomics/HGG-oncohistones/README.md

 - This is the **public** repository accompanying the HGG-oncohistones manuscript.
 - Link to repository: https://github.com/fungenomics/HGG-oncohistones and rendered version: https://fungenomics.github.io/HGG-oncohistones/
 - This repository is archived on [Zenodo](https://doi.org/10.5281/zenodo.6647837)
-- This repository contains **code only**, see the [Data availability](https://github.com/fungenomics/HGG-oncohistones#data-availability) section for links to data
+- This repository contains primarily **code**, with some figure source data, see the [Data availability](https://github.com/fungenomics/HGG-oncohistones#data-availability) section for links to data
 - Jump to the [Code to reproduce figures](https://github.com/fungenomics/HGG-oncohistones#code-to-reproduce-key-analyses) section for links to code and rendered HTMLs of each figure

 Contents: